UKCA Marking for Handmade Toys: How to Self-Certify for Craft Fairs

 - Craft kits where the finished product has play value

-Crucially, it also includes any item that looks like a toy, could be mistaken for a toy, or has play value — even if you don't intend it as a toy.
+Crucially, it also includes any item that looks like a toy, could be mistaken for a toy, or has play value, even if you don't intend it as a toy.

 The "decorative use only" myth: Labelling a clearly toy-like item as "for decorative purposes only" or "not a toy" does NOT exempt it from toy safety regulations if the item has play value or could reasonably be played with by a child.
 Trading Standards can and do challenge this.
-The only way to genuinely exempt an item is to make it physically inaccessible to children — for example, mounted on a wall plinth or in a sealed display case.
+The only way to genuinely exempt an item is to make it physically inaccessible to children, for example mounted on a wall plinth or in a sealed display case.

 What UKCA marking actually means

-By applying the UKCA mark, you — the manufacturer — are declaring that your toy meets all the essential safety requirements of the Toys (Safety) Regulations 2011.
+By applying the UKCA mark, you, the manufacturer, are declaring that your toy meets all the essential safety requirements of the Toys (Safety) Regulations 2011.

 It is not an approval mark from a government body.
 No one inspects your toy and stamps it as safe.
-It is your declaration of conformity — your statement that you have tested the toy, documented the results, and are satisfied it meets the legal requirements.
+It is your declaration of conformity: your statement that you have tested the toy, documented the results, and are satisfied it meets the legal requirements.

 This is a significant responsibility, but it is also entirely achievable for a small maker working from home.